ISS0612/simpleNumGuesser/README.md

 # simpleNumGuesser
-A simple number guesser.
+A simple terminal-based number guesser.
 My first step toward building a "game" in C++!